 The following pages identify some of the common questions and concerns adjacent neighbours frequently ask regarding the operation of a supportive housing facility.
-Feel free to use this document to help guide your engagement strategy.
+Feel free to use these details and questions to help guide your engagement strategy.

 Letters of support from neighbours can also be submitted with a permit application.